hengluchang/deep-news-summarization/README.md

 Predicted headline: Euro hits record high against dollar

 ## How to run
+0. Installed Python, Anaconda and Tensorflow
 1. Create 3 folders named dataset, working_dir, and output.
 In this repo, I created subfolders as well to store files.
 ```
 mkdir -p dataset/10yapw working_dir/10yapw-512 output/10yapw-512
 ```
+2. Parse dataset to headline.txt and article.txt and put them under dataset folder.
+If you are using English Gigaword, you may want to try using beautifulsoup (already in Anaconda) to parse SGML file.
+3.